squasta/PackerAzureRM/README.md

 - a Storage Account (if you want the final image in a storage account.
 Not necessary for managed disk)

 You can create these components using Web Portal, Azure PowerShell, Azure CLI, an ARM Template or Terraform (it's my choice here.)

+3 Terraform File are available here :
+- 1-ConnexionAzure.tf : contains SPN informations to connect Terraform to Microsoft Azure.
+You need to modify this file with your SPN info.
+-

 Etape 3 : créer les éléments d'infrastructure dans Azure nécessaire à Packer pour créer sa VM lors de la phase de Build Packer a besoin de :